mapprotocol/developer-docs/docs/base/mapo-relay-chain/marker/common_en.md

 ## getPendingInfoForValidator

-Get the pending votes and pending epoch for a specific validator made by a specific account.
+Retrieve the pending votes and corresponding epoch for a specified account on a specific validator.

 Parameter description: